 Apart from your mood, your motivation, and your outlook as you face each morning, lack of adequate sleep can lead to increased risk of adverse health.

 Still, so many of us are just not sleeping enough.

 This post contains affiliate links.
 See the disclosure here

-Many things affect good quality of sleep, including nutrition, hormones, stress, daily activities, medications and general health.
+Many things affect the quality of sleep, including nutrition, hormones, stress, daily activities, medications, and general health.

-This 2013 study published in Neuroimage shows that adolescents who get less than 8 hours of sleep are more likely to engage in risk-taking behaviors such as drugs, smoking, and unprotected sex.
+A 2013 study published in Neuroimage found that adolescents who get less than 8 hours of sleep are more likely to engage in risk-taking behaviors such as drugs use, smoking, and unprotected sex.

 Their brains also showed less executive function and more activation in the reward-seeking areas of the brain.
 So, mamas and dads, you have an even bigger reason to make sure those teens turn in early and really sleep.

 And while the study was on adolescents, sleep deprivation affects everyone’s ability to have the fortitude to make good decisions and to be resilient in the face of tough situations.